-Rachel gives her experience of taking Fluoxetine and Mirtazapine for anorexia, OCD, depression and anxiety.
+Rachel shares her experience of taking fluoxetine and mirtazapine for anorexia, OCD, depression and anxiety.

-I’m Rachel, 20, and have been taking Fluoxetine and other meds since I was 12.
+Hi, I’m Rachel, I'm 20 years old and I have been taking fluoxetine and other meds since I was 12.

 I had just turned 11 when everything I’d been holding together for the past few years fell apart in a kind of catastrophic, scary, isolating mess of fear and starvation.

-I’m sure for a long time my phobia of taking Fluoxetine must have undone any good it could possibly be doing.
-Luckily, I didn’t really experience any side-effects at this point.
-My ability to handle my OCD - which had reached a point where I couldn't go out in public or leave rooms - actually did start to get better, although to this day I'm never sure whether that was influenced by the Fluoxetine or by the artistic therapy I started receiving.
+I’m sure for a long time my anxiety about taking fluoxetine must have undone any good it could possibly have been doing.
+Luckily, I didn’t really experience any side effects at this point.
+My ability to handle my OCD - which had become so difficult to manage that I couldn't go out in public or leave rooms - actually did start to get better, although to this day I'm never sure whether that was influenced by the fluoxetine or by the art therapy I started receiving.

-When I was 18 and they started trying to wean me off it because I was in a ‘better place’.
+When I was 18, my doctor started trying to wean me off fluoxetine because I was in a ‘better place’.
 My mood plummeted and so did my ability to cope with food.
-Similarly, the only time that anyone has ever tried to change my medication was a very bad experience.
-I was put on Mirtazapine which made me feel like I was drunk, completely spaced out, and not in a good way.
-I was numb and couldn’t control things properly and felt completely disassociated, and it was terrifying.
+I was put on mirtazapine which made me feel like I was drunk and completely spaced out - and not in a good way.
+I was numb and couldn’t control things properly.
+I felt completely disassociated - it was terrifying.
 I refused to take it again.

-I never have come off my medication.
+Since then, I never have come off my medication again.
 I’m trying to juggle growing up and doing a drama degree and performing too.
-But I have dark days and have lapsed a few times, which has sometimes made my doctor increase my Fluoxetine dosage.
+But I have dark days and have relapsed a few times, which has sometimes made my doctor increase my fluoxetine dosage.

 I don’t want to be on medication for the rest of my life, but at the moment I know that without the meds I’m definitely worse.

-Being on mental health medication isn’t about making ‘it’ go away, it’s about helping in any way to make day to day living better.
-Mental health medication never really will be, I don’t think, an ultimate cure or a solution, and some days in my experience they do seem totally useless, but if and when they do help even a tiny bit, they can be a little step towards living a life that isn’t defined by your disorder.
+Being on mental health medication isn’t about making ‘it’ go away, it’s about helping in any way to make day-to-day living better.
+Mental health medication never really will be, I don’t think, an ultimate cure or a solution.
+Some days I even feel as though my pills feel totally useless.
+But if and when they do help - even a tiny bit - they can help you get a little step closer to living a life that isn’t defined by your disorder.
 I think that’s positive.

 Questions about mental health medication?